-NURSE.FIGHTER.BOY co-writer/producer Ingrid Veninger (’00) has written and directed several acclaimed and very personal features, including TIFF selected Only and Modra.
-Her latest feature i am a good person/i am a bad person is currently on the festival circuit.
+NURSE.FIGHTER.BOY co-writer/producer Ingrid Veninger (’00) has written and directed several acclaimed and very personal features, including TIFF selected Only, Modra, and i am a good person/i am a bad person.

 Talented NURSE.FIGHTER.BOY co-writer/director Charles Officer (’02) helmed the acclaimed feature documentary Mighty Jerome, made in collaboration with the NFB.
 Charles has also written and performed in several stage plays, including playing the lead role of Walter Lee in Soulpepper’s production of A Raisin in the Sun.

-THE DARK HOURS director Paul Fox (’97) continues to direct for numerous TV series, including The Listener, Haven, Republic of Doyle and Bitten.
+THE DARK HOURS director Paul Fox (’97) continues to direct for numerous TV series, including Schitt's Creek, Rookie Blue, The Listener, Republic of Doyle and Bitten.
 Paul helmed the feature film Everything's Gone Green, written by award-winning author Douglas Coupland.

 SIBLINGS director David Weaver ('04) has gone on to work on several projects, including directing the segment "Lost Boys" of the festival hit anthology film Toronto Stories, and the feature film The Samaritan, starring Samuel L. Jackson.